 - Workshops with internationally accomplished artists

-- Academic support through the Path to College program
+- Academic support through the Path to College initiative

 - Group music therapy

-- Wraparound services through the Care Services program
+- Wraparound services through the Care Services initiative

 .png)